aws-amplify/docs/docs/lib/analytics/fragments/flutter/getting-started/30_initAnalytics.md

-To initialize the Amplify Auth and Analytics categories you call `Amplify.addPlugin()` method for each category.
+To initialize the Amplify Auth and Analytics categories call the `Amplify.addPlugin()` method for each category.
 To complete initialization call `Amplify.configure()`.

 Add the following code to the `initState` method